seannives/PlayerProto/PrototypeProxy/README.md

 eCourses/SanVan PAF Proxy with a rough eCourses/SanVan player.

-To run this, drop this in your tomcat webapps directory and fire up tomcat.
+To run this, drop this in your tomcat webapps directory, make sure you name the directory 'ecourses-paf-proxy' and fire up tomcat.
 It will only run on localhost:8080, so... http://localhost:8080/ecourses-paf-proxy/jsp/paflaunchmulti.jsp

 A few things: